streamdata-gallery-master/template/_transportation/amadeus/travel-intelligence-top-searches-get.md

       summary: Top Flight Searches - Find the most popular flight searches from an origin in a during given search period.
 This can help you answer questions like "Where are people looking to travel from Paris during the month of September?"
-      description: <p>The Top Flight Search allows you to find number of estimated searches from an origin, optionally a destination, within a time period when travelers are performing the searches
+      description: The Top Flight Search allows you to find number of estimated searches from an origin, optionally a destination, within a time period when travelers are performing the searches
       operationId: travel_intelligence.top_searches.get
       parameters:
       - in: query